twse/random-stuff/README.md

 * **Readable Fonts**: Based on “System VIO” from OS/2 and the 16 pixel font in the IBM ThinkPad Power Series 820 terminal or PC-DOS 2000 Traditional Chinese version (with different glyph designs).
 * **ZOE TFOM**: Font adapted and converted from the US and EU versions of *Zone of the Enders: The Fist of Mars* (Kanji letters omitted).
 The original font in the game itself reverses two rows for all characters.

-## Bulk-add everyone to the Mozilla credits list
+## Doing manual additions in the Mozilla credits list
+It will be useful if you want to modify the `names.csv` file without filling in the form, so it could be worth doing manual updates if you have no knowledge with or intent on Google Forms.

+### Bulk addition
 **Command line** - They won't receive emails when everyone is added - this will see the message in the log.
 1. Clone the `mozilla/community-data` repository.
 2. Copy names from Mozilla-related websites such as translation projects.